Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Analysis of the assignment procedures and the changes

-The issue in the example resides in the fact that if worker $w_a$ is matched before $w_b$, ignoring the relationship between the sets of compatible jobs of both workers, might not minimize unfilled jobs.
-At first sight, this problem could be solved (or at least mitigated) if some of the matchings could be revised.
-If at worker $w_b$'s turn only job $j_a$ is available, both workers could ``exchange'' their draws in a mutually compatible way.
-In fact, this possibility was discussed in the early years of the Second \Ming procedure.
-In 1602, in a correspondence to the court by Li Dai---the minister of the Ministry of Personnel at the time, it was suggested that a candidate who either draws an incompatible job or ends up with no compatible jobs left would be able to exchange his assignment with some candidate matched with a compatible job in a mutually acceptable way \citep{Wu1609}.
-However, there is no indication that such exchanges were carried out.
-One natural interpretation for the reason why these exchanges were not implemented is that making exchanges after a matching was determined reduces at least the perception of transparency.
-Additionally, revising matchings that were determined randomly goes in the opposite direction of the purpose of the introduction of randomness, bringing back arguably arbitrary changes to the outcome.
+The example illustrates a generic limitation of sequential (``greedy'') assignment: processing one worker at a time can waste scarce compatible jobs and fail to minimize unfilled positions.
+A natural remedy would be to allow ex post revisions (e.g., exchanges), but such revisions were apparently resisted in practice, plausibly because they undermine transparency, especially when assignments are determined by lots.
+Indeed, an exchange rule was proposed during the early years of the Second \Ming procedure\footnote{In 1602, in a correspondence to the court by Li Dai---the minister of the Ministry of Personnel at the time, it was suggested that a candidate who either draws an incompatible job or ends up with no compatible jobs left would be able to exchange his assignment with some candidate matched with a compatible job in a mutually acceptable way \citep{Wu1609}.}, but there is no indication it was implemented; and mid-\Qing sources mention adding extra candidates to reduce unfilled jobs \citep{zeli1886}.
+These concerns are consistent with the fact that producing maximum matchings under such constraints is a nontrivial combinatorial problem (e.g., the Hungarian method dates to the 1950s \citep{kuhn1955hungarian}, and online matching remains an active literature \citep{feng2014online}).

-Notice that the discussion on the exchange method also provides one more indication that minimizing the number of unfilled jobs were an actual concern at the time.
-One additional indication that unfilled jobs were an issue affecting the assignments was that from the mid-Qing, one or two extra candidates were added when constructing the list, as a means to reduce the number of unfilled jobs \citep{zeli1886}.

-The challenges faced by the designers of these procedures were, in fact, extremely complex even for today's standards.
-The first feasible algorithm for finding a maximum matching---the ``Hungarian method''--- was published in the 1950s \citep{kuhn1955hungarian}.
-The literature on ``online matching,'' which covers methods for determining matchings ``greedily'' one by one in an attempt to produce approximately maximum matchings, is still evolving \citep{feng2014online}.
-Even if one considers only the rule of avoidance, the determination of which workers should be matched to which jobs is a relatively complex combinatorial problem that depends on the numbers of jobs and workers from each region.
-Given these facts, therefore, it should not come as a surprise that the procedures in general are not optimal.
-We will show, however, that the designers were relatively close to that in the end.

 Our first result shows that, when considering only eligibility constraints, the changes in the procedures were consistent with the objective of minimizing unfilled jobs.

 \begin{prop} When considering only compatibility in terms of eligibility $\mathcal{C}^{-}$, the First \Ming, First \Qing, and Second \Qing procedures produce matchings that minimize unfilled jobs, while there are markets and assignment plans for which the \Song and the Second \Ming procedures produce matchings that do not minimize unfilled jobs. \end{prop} \begin{proof} First, recall that the First \Ming procedure tries to match workers to jobs that fit their degrees, following the order to match as many workers in $W^A$ first to jobs in $J^A$ and then to $J^{AB}$, and afterwards, match as many workers in $W^B$ to jobs in the remaining $J^{AB}$ jobs and then to $J^{B}$.
 Therefore, (i) jobs in $J^A$ will only be left unmatched if $|W^A|<|J^A|$, (ii) jobs in $J^{AB}$ will only be left unmatched if every worker is matched, and (iii) jobs in $J^{B}$ will only be left unmatched if all workers in $W^B$ are matched.
 One can clearly see that when some job is left unmatched, the three observations above imply that there is no alternative matching that could match that job without leaving another unmatched.